DaanMatch/meeting-agendas/README.md

 - Add files to the Table of Contents in the meetings/_toc.yml file.
 - Include any dependencies to the requirements.txt file.
 - The book will be rebuilt and deployed automatically.
 Please tag @shpatrickguo in your commit or in an issue in the repository when you push changes.

+## Credits

+This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).